wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/java-create-azure-website-using-java-sdk.md

 - `ftpPassiveMode="True"` means that the FTP site uses passive FTP transfer; select **Passive** on the **Transfer Settings** tab.

-#### Configure the Web App to host a Java application
+#### Configure the web site to host a Java application

-Before you publish the application, you need to change a few configuration settings so that the web app can host a Java application.
+Before you publish the application, you need to change a few configuration settings so that the web site can host a Java application.

-1. In the Management Portal, go to the web app's **Dashboard** page and click **Configure**.
+1. In the Management Portal, go to the web site's **Dashboard** page and click **Configure**.
 On the **Configure** page, specify the following settings.

 2. In **Java version** the default is **Off**; select the Java version your application targets; for example 1.7.0_51.
 After you do this, also make sure that **Web container** is set to a version of Tomcat Server.

 3. In **Default Documents**, add index.jsp and move it up to the top of the list.
-(The default file for web apps is hostingstart.html.)
+(The default file for web sites is hostingstart.html.)

 4. Click **Save**.

 #### Publish your application using Kudu

 One way to publish the application is to use the Kudu debug console built into Azure.
 Kudu is known to be stable and consistent with Azure Websites and Tomcat Server.
-You access the console for the web app by browsing to a URL of the following form:
+You access the console for the web site by browsing to a URL of the following form:

 `https://<webappname>.scm.chinacloudsites.cn/DebugConsole`